BeauMercier/drasticClientPortal/TASK.md

     - [x] Update `PLANNING.MD` with API route and component details.
     - [x] Update `TASK.MD` with this task breakdown.

+## Completed Tasks

+- **(Date of Session) - Resolve Session Management & Stabilize Build**
+  - **Objective**: Fix a critical session management bug causing a UI/session state mismatch and stabilize the entire codebase to ensure a clean build.
+  - **Initial Problem**: A client-side hydration issue where the UI would show a logged-out state because the client-side Supabase instance couldn't read the `HttpOnly` session cookie, while the server-side rendering correctly granted access.
+  - **Architectural Solution**:
+    - Migrated the Supabase client to use `@supabase/ssr`'s `createBrowserClient`.
+    - Implemented a singleton pattern for the Supabase client in `src/lib/api/client.ts`, including backward-compatibility exports (`createClient` and a default export) to prevent breaking legacy code.
+    - Refactored `AuthContext` to use a simpler, more robust `getSession()` and `onAuthStateChange` pattern for session handling.
+  - **Downstream Fixes & Build Resolution**:
+    - **Import Corrections**: Corrected dozens of files that were using default imports for the Supabase client to use the new named singleton import (`import { supabase } from '@/lib/api/client'`).
+    - **Type Errors**: Resolved multiple TypeScript errors that surfaced after the initial changes, notably in `src/app/(client)/client/projects/logo-design/page.tsx` and `src/app/(designer)/designer/dashboard/page.tsx`.
+    - **API Export Structure**: Refactored `src/lib/api/index.ts` multiple times to resolve ambiguous export errors, finally settling on a clean, namespaced API object (`api.client`, `api.storage`).
+  - **Documentation Overhaul**:
+    - Updated `README.md` to include new sections on "Authentication & Session Management" and "API Structure".
+    - Completely rewrote `src/lib/api/API_ARCHITECTURE.md` to accurately document the new singleton pattern, namespaced API, and auth flow.
+    - Updated `PLANNING.md` to align high-level architectural descriptions with the new, stable system.
+  - **Outcome**: The session bug is fixed, the build is stable, and all relevant documentation has been updated to reflect the current state of the architecture.
+The project is now in a healthy, maintainable state.

+---

 ## Tasks

 ### April 2, 2024